-An auditioned group of thirty five that often sings a cappella, the choir's past performances include Ecuadorian music sung in the Andes, Mendelssohn motets performed in Germany, premieres of new American music for the Society of Composers, Gaelic folksongs sung in Ireland, Messiah with the Portland Symphony, a Jimi Hendrix festival, and the moresche of Lassus at an ACDA convention in Boston, for which only two college choirs were accepted out of an auditioned pool of twenty-three.
+An auditioned group of thirty five that often sings a cappella, the choir's past performances include the music of Kodaly and Bartok sung in their native Hungary, songs of Violetta Parra sung in her native Chile, premieres of new American music for the Society of Composers, Gaelic folksongs sung in Ireland, Messiah with the Portland Symphony, a Jimi Hendrix festival, and the moresche of Lassus at an ACDA convention in Boston, for which only two college choirs were accepted out of an auditioned pool of twenty-three.
 Past guest artists include Shannon Chase, Gary Hines, Robert Russell, Toshi Shimada, Abraham Adzenyah, Joachim Gehrold, Eric Rice, and Yarina.

-Monday through Thursday, 4:15 to 5:35 must be reserved for regular rehearsals, although most weeks sectionals will reduce the amount of time spent in rehearsal, and there will be occasional extra rehearsals just before concerts.
+Monday through Thursday, 4:15 to 5:35 must be reserved for regular rehearsals, although in most weeks, sectionals will reduce the amount of time spent in rehearsal to just three days, and there will be occasional extra rehearsals just before concerts.
 If you have a lab conflict during these times, please contact the director, Robert Greenlee (email@example.com), about your attendance options; it is still possible to sing in Chamber Choir if you have a lab conflict.

 Prof. Robert K. Greenlee, director